 TB/HIV Capacity building was centered on provision of comprehensive TB/HIV care particularly strengthening the capacity of the HIV program to screen for TB, the TB program to handle ARV and the two programs capacity to conduct operation research.
-At the national level, the DLTLD TB/HIV focal person successfully completed a Master of Science degree course in Applied epidemiology supported by GOK and CDC.
-He also attended the Pan African Thoracic Society's Methods in Epidemiological Clinical and Operations Research (MECOR) training.
+At the national level, the DLTLD TB/HIV focal person attended the Pan African Thoracic Society's Methods in Epidemiological Clinical and Operations Research (MECOR) training.

-During the year peripheral health care workers underwent training to improve their capacity in managing the dually infected patients.
-Some of the capacity building activities include training in TB/HIV, IMAI, PWP, Nutrition in TB as well as a series of mentorships programs.
+Peripheral health care workers underwent training to improve their capacity in managing the dually infected patients.
+Some of the capacity building activities include training in TB/HIV, IMAI, PWP, Nutrition in TB as well as a series of mentorships programs that were targeted at the poorly performing districts.